ellerenad/RoboArmController/src/roboarmcontrollerapp/README.md

 # RoboArmControllerApp

 Maven based project.

-Reads the data from the websocket and transforms it to our preferred domain.
+Reads the data from the websocket, cleans it and transforms it to our preferred domain model.

 On this version, this app also transforms the domain into instructions for the robot simulation.

 Start point: Application.java